TIBCOSoftware/snappydata/docs/sde/running_queries.md

 These settings will apply to all queries executed via this SQLContext.
 Application can override this by also using the SQL extensions specified above.

 Applications or tools using JDBC/ODBC can set the following properties.
-For example, when using Apache Zeppelin JDBC interpreter or the snappy-sql you can set the values as below:
+For example, when using Apache Zeppelin JDBC interpreter or the Snappy SQL you can set the values as below:

 ```pre
 set spark.sql.aqp.error=$error;